DataScript: Object Model

 The following are the DataScripts APIs supported for this event:

 This object model allows the flexibility to create a library of DataScripts.
 A virtual service can be configured to refer to any DataScript object from this library, provided it is of the same protocol as the DataScript’s events.
 To use a DataScript with an HTTP request event, the virtual service must be configured for application type HTTP.
 Each virtual service object can refer to any number of DataScripts.
 All DataScripts are parsed during configuration time.
 Hence, any incorrect DataScript will result in a failure when the user attempts to save the new or modified DataScript.
 The configuration time error is reported as an aid in debugging.
-When a DataScript execution encounters a failure, the script execution aborts for that HTTP request or response.
+When a DataScript implementation encounters a failure, the script implementation stops for that HTTP request or response.
 An HTTP Internal Server Error is sent to the client and a client log is generated with the stack trace of the aborted script to aid in debugging.